canonical/charmed-magma/docs/tutorial/04_integrating_magma_access_gateway_with_magma_orchestrator.md

     * Hardware UUID: `<Hardware ID from the previous step>`
     * Gateway Description: `my-gateway`
     * Challenge Key: `<Challenge Key from the previous step>`
-4. Click on "Save and Continue"
+4. Click on "Save and Continue".
+You should ignore the next tabs and continue clicking on "Save and Continue".
 5. Click on "my-gateway"
 6. You should see your gateway's health go to "Good" after a few minutes